Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

+After this region of gradual forgetting of facts for ROME, we reach an inflection point where we find that a catastrophically large number of facts are forgotten by the model.
+This is the same point where any further knowledge editing also starts to slowly become unsuccessful using ROME (Figure \ref{fig:editing_proficiency:ROME}).
 This phenomenon of sudden forgetting of a huge number of facts is a realization of catastrophic forgetting in machine learning literature \citep{catastrophic, catastophic2}.
 Catastrophic forgetting is defined as the sudden loss of ability of a model to perform a prior task when it is further trained to perform a new task.
 The phenomenon observed in the above example is a perfect realization of how "catastrophic" or abrupt catastrophic forgetting can be, where it literally "forgets" an exploding number of facts with one gradient update.
-To the best of our knowledge, our work is the first to show that knowledge editing methods are also prone to catastrophic forgetting.
+To the best of our knowledge, our work is the first to show that model editing methods are also prone to catastrophic forgetting.

 But is catastrophic forgetting just limited to abruptly forgetting previously edited facts?
-In the next section, we show that it goes beyond just forgetting of previously edited facts.
+In the next section, we show that it goes beyond that.